cdbrown0702/cs326-final-team-rho/docs/gradingrubric.md

 ### Map View Page  __/20
 - View reports created by other users, shown on different areas of campus
 - Reports are pulled from database
+- Events are displayed with different colors, representing different types of events
 - Clicking on a marker shows limited information about the report
 - Can scroll around map to view all of campus and surrounding area